kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

   repeat_interval: 5m
   group_by: ['cluster','pod','job','alertname']
   # All alerts that do not match the following child routes
-  # will remain at the root node and be dispatched to 'default-receiver'
+  # remain at the root Node and are dispatched to the `default-receiver`.
   routes:
   - receiver: 'null'
     match:
       alertname: DeadMansSwitch
   - receiver: "victorOps"
-    continue: true # If continue: is set to false it will stop after the first matching.
+    continue: true # If set to `false`, it stops after the first matching.
     match_re:
       severity: critical
   - receiver: "slack"
-    continue: true # If continue: is set to false it will stop after the first matching.
+    continue: true # If set to `false`, it stops after the first matching.
     match_re:
       severity: warning|critical
 receivers: